 With the holiday season upon us, many pets will receive gifts such as pet treats and toys including chew toys.
 Each year FDA receives a small number of reports of adverse events associated with pet treats.
 Pet owners should be aware that occasionally, pet treats and chew toys may cause choking or blockage problems for their pets and may want to monitor their pets for signs of potential problems.

 Pet treats that are meant to be consumed are most digestible (edible) when chewed into small pieces; however, rawhide type treats can become very slippery when wet and larger chunks can then become lodged in the back of the animal’s mouth or throat, causing gagging, choking, and even death.
 Through chewing, pet treats and toys may become broken into pieces that may become lodged in your pet’s airway or gastrointestinal tract.
+Many veterinarians suggest avoiding rawhide treats altogether, opting for these safe alternatives to rawhide instead.

 The sign(s) that your pet exhibits may help your veterinarian determine where the obstruction has occurred.
 If pieces of treats or toys are stuck in the back of the throat, your pet may become frantic and you may notice signs such as drooling and choking.
 Severe airway obstructions are not uncommon, and they should be considered life threatening.
 This calls for an emergency visit to your veterinarian.